Activated Sludge – Three Things You Need to Know to Improve Process Efficiency

 3. Applications for energy conservation and nutrient removal

 Applications Engineer – Wastewater at YSI.
 He has nearly 20 years of experience as a wastewater treatment specialist.
-His job responsibility at YSI is to ensure customers obtain high quality, useful data from their YSI instruments.
+His job at YSI is to ensure customers obtain high-quality, valuable data from their YSI instruments.

 Events, Training & Webinars